UoB-COMSM0166/2025-group-4/README.md

 - **VS Code + Live Share**: Enabled real-time pair programming and p5.js collaboration.
 - **GitHub**: Used for version control, issue tracking, and PR-based code review.
 - **WeChat Group**: Real-time communication, shared documents for meeting notes and sketch sharing and PR review reminders.
 - **GitHub Kanban Board**: Used for weekly plans and task tracking (To Do → In Progress → Done).
-Helped visualize sprint workflow and reassign tasks if needed.
+Helped visualise sprint workflow and reassign tasks if needed.

 >  We initially used GitHub Projects, and we found it's was really flexible for visual/multi-step UI/gameplay tasks.